The Course Notes provide detailed information and background for Adventure Consultants' Gran Paradiso Course and Ascent.

 We strongly recommend that you take out trip cancellation and travel insurance to protect yourself in case of injury or mishap prior to/or whilst on our trips.

 While our focus is on safety and our track record supports this, the mountains do have hazards and there is the potential for mishap.
 If you were injured whilst on the trip there is a very efficient rescue service nearby.

-Adventure Consultants will provide breakfasts and lunches for the duration of the course and evening meals on the hut nights while the course is running.
-Should the group decide to take a restaurant lunch that is not in the program that will be at your own expense.
-You will be responsible for your own evening meals on the non-mountain nights as this allows you to experience the exciting culinary options available in Chamonix.
+Adventure Consultants will provide breakfasts for the duration of the course and evening meals on hut nights while the trip is running.
+This is from breakfast on Day 1 until breakfast on the final scheduled day of your trip.
+You will be responsible for your own lunches and snacks each day and your own evening meals on non-mountain nights in Chamonix.
+This allows you to experience the exciting culinary options available in Chamonix as there are many restaurants and bars within close walking distance that provide a variety of foods to suit your tastes.
 Any additional food, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.

 If you have any special dietary requirements, please advise us at the time of registration.
 If your dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.

 Accommodation is provided on a twin share B&B basis for three nights including the first and last night of the course.
 No sleeping bags are required when staying at the mountain huts, as blankets are supplied.
 There is no single supplement (or private rooms) available in the mountain huts but we can arrange this for you in Chamonix.

 A single supplement is available at additional cost for the hotel nights during the course.
 Please enquire about costs at time of booking as this needs to be reserved in advance.